What can I do with the items I've decluttered during COVID-19 lockdown?

 Buyers

-Give Back Box - encourage you to re-use packaging from your online orders to send your donations to benefit ExtraCare using their Free service - click for details
+Give Back Box - encourage you to re-use packaging from your online orders to send your donations to benefit ExtraCare using their Free service.

 Clothing Donations